vpng2019/Azure-LogicApp-ServiceBus-Integration/README.md

 ---

-## Intended Use

-This repository is intended as a technical portfolio project demonstrating Azure integration design concepts.

-The implementation can be extended for additional enterprise consumers, message validation, transformation, retry handling, dead-letter processing, monitoring, and environment-specific deployment automation.

----

 ## Important Note

-The repository is provided for demonstration and portfolio purposes.
 Azure resource names, connection details, endpoints, subscription identifiers, credentials, and other environment-specific values should be replaced with the appropriate values for each deployment environment.

 Never publish confidential or production credentials in a public GitHub repository.